 - Provide a general overview of issues and concerns faced by LGBTQQIAP individuals and communities

-- Increase awareness and understanding about sexual orientation, and gender identity and expression at The Ohio State University
+- Increase awareness and understanding of sexual orientation, and gender identity and expression at The Ohio State University

 - Promote a safer, more welcoming, and more inclusive campus environment in which students of all sexual orientations and gender identities can live and learn fully

-Why do we need a Safe Zone Project at OSU?
+Why do we need a Safe Zone Project at Ohio State?